 In the case of the symmetric group (and where $M$ is a homogeneous ideal of $A$), this has been investigated by Le, Nagel, Nguyen, and R\"omer.
-In \cite[Theorem~7.7]{NagelRoemer}, the authors show that the Hilbert series of $M_n$ behaves in a regular manner as $n$ varies: the generating function of this sequence of rational functions is itself a rational function in two variables.
-As a consequence, they show that the Krull dimension of $M_n$ is eventually linear \cite[Theorem~7.9]{NagelRoemer}.
+In \cite[Theorem~7.8]{NagelRoemer}, the authors show that the Hilbert series of $M_n$ behaves in a regular manner as $n$ varies: the generating function of this sequence of rational functions is itself a rational function in two variables.
+As a consequence, they show that the Krull dimension (in the classical sense, i.e., does not make use of the $\GL_n$-action) of $A_n/M_n$ is eventually linear \cite[Theorem~7.10]{NagelRoemer}.
+To translate to their notation, we take the filtered ideal $M_1 \subseteq M_2 \subseteq \cdots$.
 In \cite[Conjecture~1.1]{LNNR1}, the authors conjecture that the Castelnuovo--Mumford regularity of $M_n$ is eventually linear, and in \cite[Conjecture~1.3]{LNNR2} they conjecture the same for projective dimension.

 In this paper, we consider the case of the general linear group.
 Since $\fS$ is a rather small subgroup of $\GL$, it follows that $\GL$-equivariant modules are much more constrained than $\fS$-equivariant modules.
 Unsurprisingly, many of the above results were previously known in the $\GL$-case: for instance, very precise results are known on the Hilbert series, and it is known that regularity is eventually constant; see \cite{NSS, symc1, symu1, regtca, hilbert}.
 The main result of this paper (Theorem~\ref{thm:depth}) shows that the projective dimension of $M$ is eventually linear.
 This confirms the conjecture of \cite{LNNR2} in the $\GL$ case.
 The key tools are the structure theory for modules developed in \cite{symu1}.